danielparks/yanki/README.md

 a deck for the vocabulary and phrases in each [Lifeprint.com ASLU][LP] lesson.
 See its [README] for information about how I chose which signs to include.

+> [!TIP]
-**If you are interested in learning American Sign Language, please see Dr. Bill Vicar’s [Lifeprint.com ASLU][LP].
-These decks can help you, but they cannot replace the Lifeprint lessons and vocabulary pages.**
+> If you are interested in learning American Sign Language, please see Dr. Bill Vicar’s [Lifeprint.com ASLU][LP].
+These decks can help you, but they cannot replace the Lifeprint lessons and vocabulary pages.
+>

-**Plus, Lifeprint is full of Dr. Bill’s humor.**
+> Plus, Lifeprint is full of Dr. Bill’s humor.

 [`asl/`]: asl#readme
 [README]: asl#readme